rahulpandita/Draft-Workshop/_drafts/2015-09-22-Blog_Setup.markdown

 This blog was put together using [Jekyll](https://jekyllrb.com/) and [Github Pages](https://github.com/).
 Listed next are the steps I followed:

 * Create a Repostory in Github named "blog".
-While creating the repostory include a default `.gitignore` file of type Jekyll.
+While creating the repostory also include a default `.gitignore` file of type Jekyll.
 * Clone the repository on your local machine (I have a OSX machine).
 * Install Jekyll by running `gem install jekyll` on command prompt. *(No need to install Ruby, as Ruby 2.0 is included in OS X Yosemite and Mavericks.
 OS X Mountain Lion, Lion, and Snow Leopard ship with Ruby 1.8.7.)*
 * Run `jekyll new blog` on command prompt.
 A folder named "blog" will be created.